dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 > [!NOTE]
 > The `PolyBezierSegment` class does not contain a property for the starting point of the curve.
 The start point of the curve is the current point of the `PathFigure` to which the `PolyBezierSegment` is added.

-The following example shows how to create and render a `PolyBezierSegment` in a `Path` object:
+The following example shows how to create and render a `PolyBezierSegment` in a <xref:Microsoft.Maui.Controls.Shapes.Path> object:

 ```xaml
 <Path Stroke="Black">